Blake-Clough-Consulting/CIM-CGMES-file-processing-_EQ_-/README.md

 ## Description
 This is a Python tool for automated parsing and processing of CIM CGMES EQ datasets.
 The tool extracts all CIM classes from an EQ XML file contained inside a ZIP archive, converts each class into a structured CSV, and automatically enriches each CSV by resolving all rdf:resource references directly from the XML data.

+## Background

+The purpose of the Common Grid Model Exchange Specification (CGMES) is to define the interface between Transmission System Operators (TSO) software in order to exchange power system modelling information as required by the European Network of Transmission System Operators for Electricity (ENTSO-E) and TSO business processes.
+The CGMES is used as a baseline exchange standard for the implementation of the Common Grid Model (CGM) methodologies in accordance with the requirements for the implementation of various European network codes and guidelines.
+The CGMES applies to applications dealing with power system data management, as well as applications supporting the following analyses:
+- load flow and contingency analyses,
+- short circuit calculations,
+- market information and transparency,
+- capacity calculation for capacity allocation and congestion management, and
+- dynamic security assessment.
+The conformity of the applications used for operational and system development exchanges with the CGMES is crucial for the needed interoperability of these applications.
+ENTSO-E therefore developed and approved the CGMES Conformity Assessment Framework as the guiding principles for assessing applications’ CGMES conformity.
+Based on those principles.
+This publicly available specification relies on the CGMES Conformity Assessment Process operated by ENTSO-E in order to ensure that the CGMES is properly implemented by suppliers of the applications used by TSOs.

+The CGMES is defined using information on the Common Information Model (CIM) available in the public domain.

 **Important Notes:**

 There are a few different CIM file types, each covering a different layer of the network model (CIM-CGMES - powsybl-core v7.1.0):